MatinaDataEngineer/DSTI-AWS/A19_Project1_Readme.md

     i.
 Name tag: PublicSubnet1_A19_P1
 	ii.
 VPC: we select the ID for the DSTI_A19_Project1 VPC iii.
 IPv4 CIDR block: 14.80.0.0/24 256 IPs (5 of which are reserved and unusable) IP range between 14.80.0.0 and 14.80.0.255 iv.
-We click on Create and finally on Close
+Click on Create and finally on Close

-### Step 3: create the Internet Gateway	attached to VPC
+### Step 3: Create the Internet Gateway	attached to VPC
-1. We click on "Internet Gateways" from the left tab and then on "Create internet gateway"
+1. Click on "Internet Gateways" from the left tab and then on "Create internet gateway"
 i.
 Name tag:  IGW_A19_P1
 ii.
 Click on Create
 1. It is detouched.
 So, click on the menu button "Actions" and click "Attach to VPC".
 Then we select the ID for the DSTI_A19_Project1 VPC